WCTC-Net-Database/w13-final-assignment-er0r34/README.md

 ﻿### FINAL PRESENTATION - ConsoleRPG EF Core Application

+Project Features and Grading Levels
+Minimum Requirements
+Add a New Character to the Database
+•	Feature: Prompt the user to enter details for a new character (e.g., Name, Health, Attack, and Defense).
+•	Implementation: Save the updated record to the database.
+Edit an Existing Character
+•	Feature: Allow users to update attributes like Health, Attack, Defense, and add a weapon.
+•	Implementation: Save the updated record to the database.
+Display All Characters
+•	Feature: Display all characters with relevant details.
+•	Implementation: Include details such as Name, Health, Attack, Defense, and Experience.
+Search for a Specific Character by Name
+•	Feature: Perform a case-insensitive search for a character by name.
+•	Implementation: Display detailed information about the character.
+Logging
+•	Feature: Log all user interactions, such as adding, editing, or displaying data.
+•	Implementation: Ensure logging is in place for all user actions.
+"C" Level (405/500 points)
+Add Abilities to a Character
+•	Feature: Allow users to add abilities to existing characters.
+•	Implementation: Prompt for related ability details (e.g., Name, Attack Bonus, Defense Bonus, etc.) and associate the ability with the character.
+Save the updated record to the database and confirm the addition to the user.
+Display Character Abilities
+•	Feature: Display all abilities for a selected character.
+•	Implementation: Include properties such as Name, Attack Bonus, Defense Bonus, etc.
+Execute an Ability During an Attack
+•	Feature: Ensure abilities are executed during an attack and display the appropriate output.
+•	Implementation: Integrate ability execution into the attack process.
+"B" Level (445/500 points)
+Add New Room
+•	Feature: Prompt the user to enter a room name, description, and other needed properties.
+•	Implementation: Optionally add a character, player, etc., to the room.
+Save the room to the database and confirm the addition to the user.
+Display Details of a Room
+•	Feature: Display all associated properties of the room.
+•	Implementation: Include a list of any inhabitants in the room and handle cases where the room has no characters gracefully.
+Navigate the Rooms
+•	Feature: Allow the character to navigate through the rooms and display room details upon entering.
+•	Implementation: Display room details such as name, description, inhabitants, special features, etc.
+"A" Level (475/500 points)
+List Characters in the Room by Selected Attribute
+•	Feature: Allow users to find the character in the room matching criteria (e.g., Health, Attack, Name, etc.).
+•	Implementation: Implement functionality to filter and display characters based on the selected attribute.
+List All Rooms with All Characters in Those Rooms
+•	Feature: Group characters by their room and display them in a formatted list.
+•	Implementation: Display all rooms with their associated characters.
+Find a Specific Piece of Equipment and List the Associated Character and Location
+•	Feature: Allow a user to specify the name of an item and output the following:
+•	Character holding the item
+•	Location of the character
+•	Implementation: Implement functionality to search for equipment and display the associated character and their location.
+Grading Level Attempted
+•	Attempted Grading Level: "A" Level (475/500 points)
+•	Features Implemented: All required, "C" level, and "B" level features, as well as the additional "A" level features.

 #### Basic Required functionality:
 - **Add a new Character to the database**
   - Prompt the user to enter details for your character (e.g. Name, Health, Attack, and Defense).